 - Pool water may appear cloudy and dull

-Effects of Low Alkalinity in Pool Water
+Effects of Lower Alkalinity in Pool Water-Spa Water

-Total Alkalinity(TA) in swimming pool water is an important step in keeping stability and chemical working especially chlorine.
+Total Alkalinity(TA) in swimming pool water is an important step in keeping stability and chemicals working especially chlorine.
 Water contains ionic compounds that are Alkaline in nature.
 They act as a buffer for keeping the pH in your pool from slipping.
 Think of it as a muscle for pH.
 If lower Alkalinity is not balanced things go haywire fast!
 The pH of the pool level can get crazy.

 Adjusting the alkalinity of pool water is an important first step for establishing a good chemical balance in your pool.
 Keep in mind that the lower the alkalinity, the more difficult it is to manage pH and disinfection rates in your pool.
 If your pool starts to test for a high pH, a quick response can save you some hassles.